History of Phil Mickelson in Timeline

 2010: Diagnosed with Psoriatic Arthritis

-After being diagnosed with psoriatic arthritis in 2010, Phil Mickelson was treated with Enbrel and began endorsing the drug.
+After being diagnosed with psoriatic arthritis in 2010, Mickelson was treated with Enbrel and began endorsing the drug.

-2010: Tied for 4th at Masters
+2010: Strong Showing at 2010 Masters

 2010: Masters Tournament Win

-2011: Second-Highest Paid Athlete in the U.S.
+2011: Second-highest Paid Athlete in the US

 2011: Farmers Insurance Open